 How can an instructor retrieve assessments that were saved but not submitted?

-When a student selects the Submit for Grading button on the last page of an assessment or the Table of Contents, they are taken to an Assessment Submission Warning screen to confirm their submission.
-If they do not select the final Submit for Grading button to confirm, and the assessment is NOT timed, their responses may be saved, but the assessment will remain In Progress.
+When a student clicks the Submit for Grading button on the last page of an assessment or the Table of Contents, they are taken to an Assessment Submission Warning screen to confirm their submission.
+If they do not click the final Submit for Grading button to confirm, and the assessment is NOT timed, their responses may be saved, but the assessment will remain In Progress.

-However, if a student has not yet submitted a copy of an untimed assessment, an instructor will see the student's submission with the Automatic Submission (Autosubmit) feature in Tests & Quizzes.
+However, if a student has not yet submitted a copy of an untimed assessment, an instructor will receive their submission using the Automatic Submission (Autosubmit) feature in Tests & Quizzes.

 How does automatic submission work?

 On Duke Sakai, the Autosubmit setting is enabled for all assessments in all sites.
 For more information on how to enable automatic submission in an assessment's settings, see Availability and Submissions options: Automatic submission, or the steps below.